marneusz/FeatureSelectionAlgorithms/README.md

 # Feature Selection Algorithms
 Pacyna Paulina, Wójcik Mateusz

-Report and description of the project are included in `AML2.pdf`
+Report and description of the project are included in `report.pdf`

 ## Tested algorithms
 - Lasso Logistic Regression